diabhey/ab-print/README.md

 ## Installation

 This describes the installation process using cmake.
-As pre-requisites, you'll need git and cmake installed.
+As prerequisites, you'll need git and cmake installed.
 ```bash
 # Check out the library.
 $ git clone https://github.com/bigillu/ab-print.git